coop-blake/Coopilot/README.md

     git clone --recurse-submodules https://github.com/coop-blake/coopilot.git

  > The [dojo toolkit](https://dojotoolkit.org) is included as a submodule.
 If the `--recurse-submodules`
- > flag is omitted durring cloning, you can run `git submodule update --init --recursive` in
+ > flag is omitted durring cloning or you download the zip file, you can run `git submodule update --init --recursive` in
  > the root directory to download the dojo toolkit submodules.

 ## Building and Running Coopilot